-The Glacier Bear arrives in Pybus Bay in late afternoon, and we prepare for a shore hike before dinner.
+The Glacier Bear arrives in Pybus Bay in late afternoon, and we prepare for a hike before dinner.
 We often catch a glimpse of brown bears fishing in nearby salmon-filled streams and rivers.
-With the largest concentration of nesting bald eagles in the world, Admiralty Island offers many chances to see Canadian geese, trumpeter swans, pigeon guillemots, cormorants and blue herons in the fringe habitats between the forest, muskeg, meadow, and along the shore.
+With the largest concentration of nesting bald eagles globally, Admiralty Island offers many chances to see Canadian geese, trumpeter swans, pigeon guillemots, cormorants, and blue herons in the fringe habitats between the forest, muskeg, meadow, and along the shore.

 Arriving back at the Glacier Bear, the Chef announces that dinner is ready.
-We’re having sockeye salmon with a honey, basil and garlic glaze.
+We have sockeye salmon with honey, basil, and garlic glaze.
 Delicious.
-Following dinner several people wander up to the fly bridge deck and jump into the hot tub.
+Following dinner, several people wander up to the flybridge deck and jump into the hot tub.
 The sound of Latin music and happy dancers lingers into the night.

 Beautiful, remote and protected from outer waters, our stop at a small cove near Sail Island provides a pristine sanctuary—and the perfect place for reflection.
 During an extra-low tide, anemones gleam brilliantly.
-Verdant green moss covers the forest floor of Sail Island, and with good luck we may see a profusion of blue gentians, Indian paintbrush, river beauties, lupine and other colorful wildflowers.
+Verdant green moss covers Sail Island's forest floor, and with good luck, we may see a profusion of blue gentians, Indian paintbrush, river beauties, lupine, and other colorful wildflowers.

 We have planned our day to arrive at Wood Spit at slack tide.
 It's the optimal time to proceed through the entrance of Endicott Arm.
-Along the way we'll be alert for drifting icebergs, as well as occasional humpback whales and orcas.
+Along the way, we'll be alert for drifting icebergs, as well as occasional humpback whales and orcas.
 And no sooner do we think it—and a pod of orcas appears near the spit.
-These are resident orcas, and they are feasting on the salmon in the whirlpools caused by the great volume of water moving in and out of Endicott Arm.
+These are resident orcas, and they are feasting on the salmon in the whirlpools caused by the significant volume of water moving in and out of Endicott Arm.

 We pass the Sumdum Islands, cast aside centuries ago in the wake of the retreating Dawes Glacier, and enter Ford’s Terror Wilderness in the early evening.
 One mesmerizing waterfall after another enters our view, cascading down the side of the mountains and cliffs.
 Glacier Bear slowly glides through the water, hugging oh-so-closely to the steep granite walls.
 We settle into a small cove, surrounded by massive ridges cloaked in mist-covered rainforest.
 It’s an idyllic paradise.

-Our evening anchorage provides a great opportunity for a quiet paddle in the turquoise-blue waters, and a tasty dinner of Black Cod.
+Our evening anchorage provides an excellent opportunity for a quiet paddle in the turquoise-blue water and a tasty dinner of Black Cod.
 We're swinging slowly in front of a delightful waterfall.
-Black bears often visit the area near our anchorage, grazing on the abundance of berries in the meadows, and fishing for salmon in the stream.
-With each passing day, the wonder and amazement builds.
+Black bears often visit the area near our anchorage, grazing on the abundance of berries in the meadows and fishing for salmon in the stream.
+With each passing day, wonder and amazement build.
 Such anticipation for each unfolding day.
 What's in store for tomorrow?

 We'll also paddle through iceberg-laden waters.
-Dry suits are brought out, and they are strongly recommended for this paddle.
+Here drysuits are not only available but are strongly recommended.
 We'll have a morning fitting while underway to our destination.
 Today we'll also need warmer clothes, including jackets and hats.
 After all, there are icebergs in the water—safety first!

 While paddling among the icebergs, we’re able to observe the antics of dozens of harbor seals hauled out on the ice.
 The glacier continues rumbling and thundering.
-Like the explorers here before us, the majesty and awe of this ice-carved landscape has etched itself into our memories.
+Like the explorers here before us, the majesty and awe of this ice-carved landscape are etched in our memories.
 If time and conditions permit, we may hike up a newly-formed valley on the north side of the fjord, recently uncovered by the receding North Dawes Glacier.
-The icy glacial outwash river divides a meadow and scree slope and features a big waterfall.
+The icy glacial outwash river divides a meadow and scree slope and features a giant waterfall.
 Black bears commonly come down to the meadow to graze.
 We'll take in the magnificent vistas and listen for the mournful howls of wolves.

 We cautiously explore the entrance to Tracy Arm.
 Dozens of waterfalls cascade down their slopes, emptying into the turquoise waters of the fjord.
 Surrounded by 3,500-foot granite faces, we marvel at the mist clinging to the precipices.
 We'll make our way back before the tidal rapids begin to build, leaving behind the majestic and stunning inner fjord.

 It's a beautiful evening, with many boats on anchor, nestled snuggly within the cove.
-As the sun slowly slips behind the mountains, sounds of music and dancing emanate from the general area of the hot tub.
+As the sun slowly slips behind the mountains, music and dancing emanate from the hot tub area.
 It's party time!

-After a relaxed breakfast, Glacier Bear is underway once again.
-The scenery changes dramatically, as we slowly slip by the granite cliffs enclosing Tracy Arm.
-Similar to Endicott Arm, Tracy Arm is also a narrow fjord that winds its way through towering mountains.
+Another relaxed breakfast, and Glacier Bear is underway once again.
+The scenery changes dramatically as we slowly slip by the granite cliffs enclosing Tracy Arm.
+Like Endicott Arm, Tracy Arm is also a narrow fjord that winds its way through towering mountains.
 The mountains here seem more barren, evidence that this fjord was carded more recently than Endicott Arm.
-There are fewer waterfalls cascading off the granite mountains, although they are still spectacular.
+Fewer waterfalls are cascading off the granite mountains, although they are still spectacular.
 Hundreds of icebergs serenely float by in the blue-green water.

 We'll continue as far as we can toward the Sawyer Glacier, at the ice-choked end of the fjord.
 This glacier is more massive than the Dawes Glacier.
-We depart the safety of Glacier Bear, team up with our paddling partners, and paddle closer to the face of the glacier, hoping to witness an active calving underway.
-It's a tantalizing world of ice, and we are drawn forward, cautiously.
+We depart the safety of Glacier Bear, team up with our paddling partners, and paddle closer to the face of the glacier, hoping to witness active calving underway.
+It's an exciting world of ice, and we approach cautiously.
 Our guide Michelle sets distance parameters for us, keeping us well away from the danger zone.
-As massive chucks of ice break away from the face of the glacier, we marvel at their size and impact.
-Eventually the volume of water that they displace builds into a series of rolling waves, and we drop down to our knees and ride it out safely.
+As massive chunks of ice break away from the face of the glacier, we marvel at their size and impact.
+The water volume that they displace builds into a series of rolling waves, and we drop down to our knees and ride them out safely.

 A general malaise descends upon the group.
 Our journey is nearing completion, and we can all feel it.
 We want to remain as long as possible in this magical world, and the Captain fully understands our emotions.
-After all, he's a waterman, and a surfer and paddle boarder!
-After a couple of hours of spectacular paddling among the smaller icebergs, we gather one last time — this time directly in front of a gigantic iceberg, for a final group photo.
+After all, he's a waterman and a surfer and paddleboarder!
+After a couple of spectacular paddling hours among the smaller icebergs, we gather one last time, directly in front of a gigantic iceberg, for a final group photo.
 And it's a keeper!

 Now it’s time to begin the final journey home.
 We board the Glacier Bear and turn back towards civilization.
-Our evening destination is Taku Harbor State Marine Park, a natural, bowl-shaped harbor that was once home to a major salmon cannery.
+Our evening destination is Taku Harbor State Marine Park, a natural, bowl-shaped harbor that was once home to a significant salmon cannery.
 The 700-acre marine park is located on the eastern shore of Stephens Passage, about 22 miles southeast of Juneau.
-The harbor is frequently used as a night anchorage by commercial fishing boats and small tour ships.
+The harbor sees use as a night anchorage by commercial fishing boats and small tour ships.

-We’ll explore the small cabins and abandoned building in Taku Harbor, and gear up for a quiet, reflective paddle inside the safe, protected waters.
-It has been an amazing week of new friends, new challenges, and unparalleled scenery on our nearly 400-mile journey.
+We’ll explore the small cabins and abandoned building in Taku Harbor and gear up for a quiet, reflective paddle inside the safe, protected waters.
+It has been a fantastic week of new friends, new challenges, and unparalleled scenery on our nearly 400-mile journey.
 Tonight, we'll celebrate the many memories we have shared.

 The Chef prepares a salmon quiche and lots of tasty goodies.
 We'll enjoy breakfast while watching a slideshow of the week's highlights on the television above the buffet.
-Some are brought to the verge of tears.
-It has been an amazing week, and for many it's still sinking in...
+Some fight back the tears of joy or melancholy.
+It has been a memorable week, and it's still sinking in.

-The scenic community of Juneau is nestled between forested mountains and the waters of Alaska's Inside Passage.
-The population is 32,500, making it the third most populous city in Alaska (after Anchorage and Fairbanks).
+Juneau's scenic community, wedged between forested mountains and Alaska's Inside Passage waters, is home to 32,500, making it the third-most populous city in Alaska (after Anchorage and Fairbanks).
 There's plenty to see while you're in Juneau, especially in the historic downtown district.
 You'll be able to catch an Alaska Airlines flight today or morrow from Juneau, with connections to Seattle.
-If you're staying in town tonight, you’re invited to join the Crew for Happy Hour at McGivney's Sports Bar and Grill on the main level of Four Points by Sheraton.
+If you're staying in town tonight, join the Crew for Happy Hour at McGivney's Sports Bar and Grill on the Four Points' main level by Sheraton.